car-buying habits

 Understanding High-Net-Worth Individuals’ Rational Car Choices

-The research also revealed — thanks to the research work of Sarah Stanley Fallaw, daughter of Thomas J. Stanley — why such economically advantaged individuals choose such ordinary vehicles.
+The research also revealed — thanks to the work of Sarah Stanley Fallaw, daughter of Thomas J. Stanley — why such economically advantaged individuals choose such ordinary vehicles.
 She arrived at several explanations:

 • Frugality.
 Value-shopping may seem counterintuitive to a well-off consumer; however, one method of retaining wealth is to watch expenditures carefully.
 Rich people can work to stay rich by not splurging on a luxury car whose upkeep, insurance, and fuel (among other road costs) can be considerable.